 Having a fast website improves the user experience and boosts your SEO.
-For this reason, you should always look to increase website speed.
+For this reason, you should always look to increase website speed, such as by improving your website design.
 The internet has several free and premium tools that allow you to measure the speed of your site and identify the areas that need improvement.

 Terminologies Associated With Website Speed

 Before you start analysing the speed of your website, it essential to understand the following terms.

 This is a metric that measures the responsiveness of a web server.
 It refers to how quickly the server responds when a user keys in your URL on the web browser.

 These are a series of messages between your website and the server that hosts it.
 If your site makes many requests, it becomes slow.

 Minification involves the removal of surplus elements from your website.
 Its objective is to achieve a minimalist design and improve website load time.

 Here are the best tools that are useful in assessing the speed of your website.